skrey/yellow-extensions/features/command/README.md

 ## Installation

-[Download zip file](https://github.com/datenstrom/yellow-extensions/raw/master/zip/command.zip) and copy it into your `system/extensions` folder.
+[Download extension](https://github.com/datenstrom/yellow-extensions/raw/master/zip/command.zip) and copy zip file into your `system/extensions` folder.
 Right click if you use Safari.

 ## Developer